 It's fair to say the early reviews are quite positive—UDisc.com rated the course a 96/100 and named it the world's seventh-best course!

 At the 174-acre Historic Yates Mill County Park, more than 250 years of history waits to be explored.
-Yates Mill, placed on the National Register of Historic Places in 1974, was restored to working order through a grassroots community effort in 2005 and today stands as the area's last operating water-powered gristmill (note that guided tours of the mill—typically offered March-Nov.—are currently on hold due to COVID).
+Yates Mill, placed on the National Register of Historic Places in 1974, was restored to working order through a grassroots community effort in 2005 and today stands as the area's last operating water-powered gristmill (half-hour tours of the mill take place on Saturdays at 1pm, 1:45pm and 2:30pm).
 The park also features approximately three miles of hiking trails, winding through hardwood forests and using footbridges and boardwalks to cross wetland areas.

 Bring the family and tackle a hike, then head just a couple hundred yards up the road to Howling Cow Creamery, a North Carolina State University-owned farm that produces some of the area's best ice cream right on site.

 This free photography exhibit looks back at an era when tourism boomed in the Tar Heel State thanks largely to a state-run marketing effort called “Variety Vacationland.”
 During the Great Depression of the 1930s, politicians and business leaders began efforts to boost the state's economy by lobbying for a unified campaign to showcase tourism attractions.
 This eventually led to a full-color tourist guide titled North Carolina, a Variety Vacationland, first printed in 1937.
 It was soon followed by billboards, postcards, movies, television programs and even a jingle!
 You'll find all of that—and more—in this nostalgic look back at the 1930s-70s in this exhibit.